Supply Chain Sustainability Management

 Commodity Based on product attributes and raw material composition, we seek to have comprehensive understanding of any potentially hazardous substances or high-energy-consuming materials.

-Suppliers with a score of less than 80 on our sustainability risk assessment questionnaire are defined as high-risk suppliers.
-We identified a total of 67 high-risk suppliers in 2023.
-Based on the results, in 2023, the main sustainability risk factors are concentrated in environmental protection and sustainable operation & risk management.
-In order to effectively mitigate the impact of these risk factors, Wistron will prioritize greenhouse gas inventory and certifications (ISO 50001 and ISO 14064-1) for critical and high energy consuming material suppliers in addition to encouraging suppliers to purchase renewable energy certificates.
-Other identified risk factors will be listed as items requiring guidance for remediation.
+Suppliers with a score of less than 80 are defined as high-risk suppliers.
+In 2024, a total of 9 high-risk suppliers were identified.
+According to the results, the main sustainability risk factors in 2024 were concentrated in the areas of environmental protection and sustainability and operational risk management.
+In order to effectively mitigate the impact of these risk factors, Wistron will prioritize greenhouse gas inventory and certifications (ISO 50001 and ISO 14064-1) for critical and high-energy-consuming material suppliers, in addition to promoting the purchase of renewable energy certificates.
+Other identified risk factors will be listed as items requiring guidance for remediation through assessment and improvement programs.

-Environmental protection Energy conservation and carbon reduction mechanisms for energy management have not been implemented(ISO50001) Engage certificate with high energy consuming material suppliers
+Environmental protection Energy conservation and carbon reduction mechanisms for energy management have not been implemented(ISO50001) Engaged high-energy-consuming material suppliers to obtain ISO 50001 certification

-No statistics on scope 3 greenhouse gas emissions generated by products or services Engage certificate with high energy consuming material suppliers
+No statistics on scope 3 greenhouse gas emissions generated by products or services Engaged high-energy-consuming material suppliers in Scope 3 greenhouse gas inventory

-Lack of green electricity or renewable energy usage Encourage suppliers to purchase renewable energy certificates or use solar panels
+Lack of green electricity or renewable energy usage Encouraged suppliers to purchase renewable energy certificates or use solar power panels

 Sustainability and operational risk management Response plan management for business continuity has not been implemented List as items requiring guidance for remediation